netotz/netotz.github.io/content/posts/a-fvs.md

 You can check them out [here](https://github.com/netotz/alpha-neighbor-p-center-problem/tree/main/anpcp), they are the ones whose filenames start with `ieval_`, but only the introduction and conclusion explain something, I didn't document much the whole evaluation process.
 The final version of the algorithm was baptized as the *Alpha Fast Vertex Substitution* (A-FVS) local search heuristic, because it considers the $\alpha$th closest center, it is fast, and it substitutes one vertex for another.

-Since then, I have been able to write most of the thesis (**big shout-out to [my mentor](https://yalma.fime.uanl.mx/~roger/work/index.html) and my revisors!**), which I think is more understandable than the previous post, so I'm going to put here the chapter that reviews the background of the fast interchange concept and explains the observations that led us to the birth of the A-FVS.
+Since then, I have been able to write most of the thesis (**big shout-out to [my mentor](https://yalma.fime.uanl.mx/~roger/work/index.html) and my revisors!**), which I think is more understandable than the previous post, so here is the chapter that reviews the background of the fast interchange concept and explains the observations that led us to the birth of the A-FVS.

-To the best of our knowledge at the time writing this post, implementing a fast interchange local search heuristic to solve the ANPCP hasn't been considered before.
+To the best of our knowledge, implementing a fast interchange local search heuristic to solve the ANPCP hasn't been considered before.

 # The process